Language: EN

 Static Methods and Fields in C#

 Static methods and fields are those that do not belong to a particular instance, but belong directly to the class itself.
-This means that we can call them directly from the class without the need to create an instance of it.
+This means that we can call them directly from the class, without needing to create an instance of it.

-Static methods and fields have their advantages, but also their disadvantages.
-If you want to learn more about them, and when to use them and when not to, read the article I provided.
+Static methods and fields have their advantages, but also their drawbacks.
+If you want to learn more about them, and when to use them and when not to, read the article I have provided.

 Static Methods